andlin03/EasyGraph/README.md

 For Certificate and Client Secret authentication your app need Application permissions, and for Device Code authentication your app need Delegated permissions.

+Device Code authentication also requires that your app has a Redirect URI specified (for example http://localhost or https://login.microsoftonline.com/common/oauth2/nativeclient), and that your App is configured to be treated as a Public Client.

+You can find mor information about [App Registrations in the Microsoft documentation](https://docs.microsoft.com/en-us/azure/active-directory/develop/scenario-desktop-app-registration).

 ### Create a certificate
 If you plan to use Certificate Authentication you can create a certificate with just a few lines of PowerShell code
 ```powershell